bagrow/plasm/readme.md

 You can often tell plasm is working by noticing that only a small subset of plots in a spread are useful.
 For instance, above we show an example using `chasm` to look at three normal distributions.
 A log-scaled x-axis does not make much sense for such distributions and, sure enough, those plots are not informative in the example.
 But now we have a spread we can save away just in case we are ever asked for a different axes scaling.

+* _Not good for presentations, I thought this was for meetings?_

+By meetings, I really mean _internal_ meetings, such as meeting with a research supervisor or some collaborators on a project.
+I don't mean conferences.
+By the time you are presenting results at a conference, you should already know which way to plot the data.

 * _This is dumb.
 I could have easily coded it up myself._

 True.
 Now you don't have to.
 Also, after coding it up, would you have come up with the killer name? :joy: